markkampe/KeepsOnTickin/README.md

 Overview of Modules:
 	Model.py ... modelling parameters and computations

-	RelyGUI.py ... tkinter GUI for setting parameters and running tests main.py ...
-CLI command to instantiate and run models uun.py ... run and report the results of a particular model
+	# RelyGUI.py ... tkinter GUI for setting parameters and running tests
+	main.py ...
+CLI command to instantiate and run models run.py ... run and report the results of a particular model

 	RelyFuncts.py ...
 Poisson probability functions and time constants sizes.py ... useful capacity/speed constants

+Running the model
+	python main.py -v <verbosity>
+		data		data only
+		headings	data and column headings legend
+		parameters	dump out all the primary parameters debug		a lot of intermediate computation information

+	By default it runs the set of tests that are defined in main.py:defaultTests